We are delighted you will be joining us for this exciting choral workshop.

 Parking: As you may know, Hayes Valley is a difficult place to park.
 We certainly advise carpool or taking public transit if it’s possible for you.

-What you will need: Your music and your concert ticket.
+What you will need: Please be sure to bring your concert ticket.
 PLEASE NOTE THAT CONCERT TICKETS ARE SOLD SEPARATELY!
 If you have not yet purchased your ticket, please contact the Symphony Box Office.
-We recommend purchasing tickets in the Upper Orchestra section or in the First Tier boxes A, B, C, L, M, or N in order to be seated with other singers.
+We recommend purchasing tickets in the Upper Orchestra section or in the First Tier sections A, B, C, L, M, or N in order to be seated with other singers.

 Workshop: 5-6 pm